A little bit about me ...

 When I'm not playing with words, you'll find me swimming in the fjords, hiking in the marka with my dog, learning Norwegian and Italian, restoring an old farmhouse in the French Pyrenees, guerilla gardening around Oslo, or curled up under a Rørøs blanket with my nose in a book.

-I do some writing of my own, on the side.
+I also do some writing of my own, on the side.

 Here's an interview-based piece of mine entitled "Letters From Home: A Question of Connection and Identity."

-I also wrote a book chapter based on my PhD research (extra points if you can guess which style guide I'm following for this reference!):
+And I wrote a book chapter based on my PhD research (extra points if you can guess which style guide I'm following for this reference!):

 — This is an old project of mine: a lighthearted take on how “America”, as an idea and a reality, is communicated and consumed (often quite literally!) in Norway.